 The importance of trees to our quality of life requires that we protect them.
 Property owners have a major responsibility to care for and maintain their trees.
 Citizens and communities must adopt and enforce sound policies and regulations that will protect the scenic, environmental, and economic benefits of trees.
-Below are some strategies that your community can adopt to save its trees.
+Below are some tree conservation strategies that your community can adopt to save its trees.

-- Invite community groups, interested citizens, local leaders and business owners to donate time and/or money to local landscaping and tree preservation efforts.
+- Invite community groups, interested citizens, local leaders, and business owners to donate time and/or money to local landscaping and tree preservation efforts.

 - Encourage local landowners to donate easements on woodlands to the community.